nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-1.4 An Energetic Citizen - Triumphant People

-Sports play a crucial role not only in fostering participation and achieving victory but

-also in shaping a healthy, disciplined, and intelligent society.
-Success in sports brings

-honor and pride to the country, while participation promotes a healthier nation, creating

-individuals with discipline, strong personality, and sound mental health.
+Sports play a crucial role not only in fostering participation and achieving victory but also in shaping a healthy, disciplined, and intelligent society.
+Success in sports brings honor and pride to the country, while participation promotes a healthier nation, creating individuals with discipline, strong personality, and sound mental health.

-However, inefficient management and political interference have become significant

-barriers to the growth of the sports sector.
-The current disorganized system has allowed

-certain sports and athletes to fall under the control of private entities.
-Additionally, a

-substantial portion of resources and services are concentrated in urban areas, leaving

-athletes in rural and estate sectors neglected.
+However, inefficient management and political interference have become significant barriers to the growth of the sports sector.
+The current disorganized system has allowed certain sports and athletes to fall under the control of private entities.
+Additionally, a substantial portion of resources and services are concentrated in urban areas, leaving athletes in rural and estate sectors neglected.

-Despite the immense potential that sports offer to a country like Sri Lanka—one that

-has faced numerous challenges—the nation’s position in the international sports arena

-remains low.
-Although Sri Lankan cricket once enjoyed a prominent status, it has recently

-seen a decline.
-The NPP is committed to implementing a sports and physical well-being

-policy that will restore national pride and cultivate a healthy and disciplined populace.
+Despite the immense potential that sports offer to a country like Sri Lanka—one that has faced numerous challenges—the nation’s position in the international sports arena remains low.
+Although Sri Lankan cricket once enjoyed a prominent status, it has recently seen a decline.
+The NPP is committed to implementing a sports and physical well-being policy that will restore national pride and cultivate a healthy and disciplined populace.

 #### Principles